 'Unique Venue' refers to exclusive locations or places such as historical buildings, museums, which made available as venues for large-scale gatherings such as business meetings, gala dinners, welcome receptions, etc. allowing participants to an extraordinary experience of arts, culture, and history.

-Taking advantage of Chiba prefecture’s sophisticated urban spaces and vestiges of a long history, as well as the abundant nature and attractive tourism resources while being located in the Tokyo metropolitan area, we will help you produce the spectacle of an impressive convention.
+Take advantage of Chiba prefecture’s sophisticated urban spaces and vestiges, as well as the abundant nature and attractive tourism resources while being located in the Tokyo metropolitan area.

 The building of the Chiba branch of the former Kawasaki Bank built in 1927, has been restored and preserved as-is by encompassing it in the interior of a new building.
 One of the few historic buildings existing in Chiba City, it was designated as a cultural asset of the city in 1932.
 In its magnificent Neo-Renaissance space, you can hold a party with a special feel.

 In this Japanese garden with a path around the pond, located in the prefectural Makuhari Seaside Park, mountains and rivers, the sea, and woods are represented, so while you walk you can savor the natural beauty of the landscape which varies from season to season.
 In the park, there is a sukiya-style authentic tea house, “Shoraitei”, made from Kitayama cedar from Kyoto.
 Here you can familiarize yourself with traditional Japanese culture in the tranquil atmosphere of the small room, hall and ryurei seats.

 Maximum number of people